dds82/shabbat/README.md

 * Because I wrote this for myself, and for my use cases, there's no need to treat the last days of Pesach any differently then a regular Shabbat.

 Why is there no Simchat Torah?
 * Because it's continuous with and no different than Shmini Atzeret.
+You can detect Simchat Torah outside of Israel by looking for specialHoliday="Shmini Atzeret" and holidayDay=2.

 Known issues
 --